The Feijoa, or ‘pineapple guava’, is a small sweet green fruit with a flavour unlike any other.

 Feijoas don’t need much fertilizer because they are slow growing plants.
 An occasional light application of complete fertilizer around spring and summer is usually suitable.
 Organic fertilizer is preferred as it produces a better tasting fruit.

 Suitable organic fertilizers include compost and manure applied to topsoil, complete seaweed fertilizer and fish based fertilizer.

-All fallen fruit is ripe, but where possible, allowing the fruit to drop from larger plants should be avoided as this can easily cause bruising which ruins the flavour.
+All fallen fruit is ripe, but where possible, allowing the fruit to drop from larger plants directly to hard ground should be avoided as this can easily cause bruising which ruins the flavour.
 Bruises on these fruits can sometimes be difficult to spot from the exterior, and appear as subtle darker marks .

 A good way to collect feijoas from larger trees is to hold a large sheet below the tree and shake the branches, encouraging the ripe fruit to fall.